 I recently had a conversation with Nina Kaufman on the Business Breakthrough podcast.
 Don’t miss this interview where we discuss the secrets to identifying and licensing your business’ intellectual property.
 Consultants, mentors and technical support professionals all have valuable IP—now you can learn how to monetize it!

 Fashion Designers are artists who often fail to see their designs as intellectual property, and miss some big licensing opportunities.
 Fashion design licensing is big business, generating over 16 billion dollars in retail sales in 2013.
-It’s a strategy used by large and small designers to reduce risks, launch new products and venture into different […]
+It’s a strategy used by large and small designers to reduce risks, launch new […]

 NASA is offering startups the opportunity to license their intellectual property technology for no upfront cost.
 And you can work with their IP for up to three years without paying any royalty.
 Some of the worlds most famous and successful inventions were created using NASA IP.
 These include cordless tools such as power drills and vacuum cleaners, CAT scanners, the computer microchip, and freeze-dried foods, home insulation, invisible braces, enriched baby food, the video game joystick, LED lights, memory foam and many others.